 •Go to your SSA client portal and fill out all the documents that you can.

 •Make sure you understand that at any point the mortgage company can cut Matlock Roofing & Construction off and stop working with us and you will need to complete the process if that happens.
 They do not even have to give a reason; they sometimes just do it.

 •If you sent the first check off yourself, you will need to do the same thing for their RD (Recoverable Depreciation) check.

 The process from filing an insurance claim on your roof, through the mortgage check procedures and be a long and stressful one.
-Lean on Matlock Construction for professional help.
-At Matlock Construction we have done thousands of insurance claims on roofs as well as other parts of homes.
+Lean on Matlock Roofing for professional help.
+At Matlock Roofing we have done thousands of insurance claims on roofs as well as other parts of homes.

 Let a well experienced roofing professional make your roofing claim stress free.